Pata tim is one of those dishes that looks like it takes a lot of work, but it's actually pretty simple to make.

 Step 9: Thicken the sauce

-In a separate pot of boiling water, blanch the bok choy for about 30 seconds to 1 minute.
-You can also stir it directly into the sauce and let it wilt.
+Blanch the bok choy in boiling water for 30 seconds to 1 minute, then drain.
+Or add it straight to the sauce and let it wilt.

 Recipe FAQs

-No problem—you can make Pata Tim on the stovetop instead.
-Just simmer it over medium-low heat for about 2½ to 3 hours.
-It’s ready when the pork hock is very tender and the meat pulls away from the bone easily.
+No problem.
+You can cook it on the stovetop instead.
+Simmer over medium-low heat for 2½ to 3 hours, or until the pork is very tender.

-- Lumpia Shanghai: Crispy fried spring rolls filled with ground meat and vegetables, wrapped in lumpia wrappers.
+- Lumpia shanghai: Crispy spring rolls with a savory meat filling.

-- Siopao: Steamed or baked buns filled with savory meat, like sweet pork (asado) or meatballs (bola-bola).
+- Siopao: Steamed or baked buns filled with seasoned meat.

-- Arroz Caldo: Similar to Chinese congee, this rice porridge is cooked with chicken, ginger, and garlic.
+- Arroz caldo: Rice porridge with chicken, ginger, and garlic.

-- Fish Tausi: Fish cooked with tausi or fermented black soybeans.
+- Fish tausi: Fish cooked with fermented black beans.

 Did you make this recipe?
 I would love to know!
 Your feedback helps me make better recipes.
 Please rate, review, or comment below.
 Questions about this recipe are welcome, too!